bookingactivities/booking-activities/readme.txt

 4. Go on this product page on the frontend, a booking form appears!
 *For Variable Products, you need to check the 'Activity' checkbox and set a calendar and an activity for each variation.*

-___

-For any question about how to use Booking Activities, take a look at the [documentation](http://booking-activities.fr/en/documentation/user-documentation/).

-If you don't find the answer you need, please [contact us](http://booking-activities.fr/en/#contact) (French and English).

-== Frequently Asked Questions ==

-= I am not an activity provider, can this plugin still meet my needs? = Yes of course.
-It is basically a booking system based on event scheduling.
-You can find another purposes to it, make sure to [tell us](http://booking-activities.fr/en/#contact) if you do :).
-To know if it actually meets your needs, simply try it, it's free.
-If you are on a hurry, you can just check the [demo website](http://demo.booking-activities.fr/en/).
-Or read the full [features description](http://booking-activities.fr/en/documentation/features/) if you are looking for something in particular.

-= Does this plugin accept payments for bookings? = Yes, through WooCommerce.
+= Does this plugin accept reservation online payments? = Yes, you can accept payments for bookings through WooCommerce.
 Booking Activities is perfectly integrated to WooCommerce:

 * Booking forms will appears automatically on product pages
 * A cart expiration system is implemented to make sure that in cart bookings won't stay in cart forever, taking the place of someone else